abelcarreras/DynaPhoPy/examples/lammps_interface/README.txt

 3. Run dynaphopy using  "--run_lammps" with arguments.
 These arguments
 are: [lammps input script, MD simulation total time [ps], time step [ps], and stabilization time [ps].
-Also you may want to define "--dim" to set the size of the supercell used in the simulation (by default the unitcell is used).
+Also you may want to define "--dim" to set the size of the supercell respect to the unit cell used in the molecular dynamics (MD) simulation (by default the unitcell is used).
 Ex:

 dynaphopy input_dynaphopy --run_lammps in.lammps 50 0.001 5  --dim 6 6 6 -i

-Note: This mode allows to calculate anharmonic properties of LAMMPS MD without writing data on files.
-Due to this the full MD will be calculated every time dynaphopy is executed.
+Note: The LAMMPS interface allows to perform dynamphopy calculations using LAMMPS MD without writing data on files.
+Note that the full MD will be calculated every time dynaphopy is executed.
 Use option flags (or interactive mode) to calculate several properties in one run.
-The trajectory can also stored in the disk using in hdf5 format for later analysis using "--save_data".
+Alternatively, the trajectory can be stored in the disk in hdf5 format for later analysis using "--save_data" option.